Guest post by Fred Schenkelberg, Reliability Expert for FMS Reliability

 Every organization or product is different.
 The technology, expectations, and environments are all different.
 Consider two organizations, each of which has a reliability professional well versed in a wide range of reliability tools and processes.
 One of these professionals provides coaching and mentoring across the organization and encourages every member of the team to learn and use the appropriate tools to make decisions; the other performs nearly all the reliability work independently without support or consultation with team members.
 It is easy to see that the first organization’s team, being empowered to make decisions about reliability, will be better equipped to meet its reliability goals.

-Thus differences in the basic culture of an organization can lead to vastly different approaches to how reliability is incorporated in its operations.
-The organization that incorporates reliability into its internal processes starting from the design phase will inevitably experience fewer failures and make more efficient use of its design team and suppliers.
-How the reliability professional functions within an organization has a strong impact on its culture.
+Thus differences in the basic culture of an organization can lead to vastly different approaches to how reliability is incorporated into its operations.
+An organization that incorporates reliability into its internal processes starting from the design phase will inevitably experience fewer failures and make more efficient use of its design team and suppliers.
+How the reliability professional functions within an organization have a strong impact on its culture.

 The organizational structure of an organization is also intertwined with its culture.
 There is no single organizational structure that leads to improved product reliability performance over any other structure.
 Both centrally and distributed reliability teams have successfully created reliable systems.
 Even the presence or absence of reliability professionals on staff is not an indicator of reliability performance.